mintlify/writer/intellij/README.md

 ### Disclaimer

 We never store your code, but your code does leave your machine.
-You can learn more about our [security policies](https://www.mintlify.com/security) or set up [a call](https://savvycal.com/mintlify/enterprise-help) with us to discuss how you can locally host.
+You can set up [a call](https://savvycal.com/mintlify/enterprise-help) with us to discuss how you can locally host.

 ### Languages supported